WPChill/strong-testimonials/readme.txt

 If the currently selected Captcha plugin is deactivated, the setting will revert to "none".

-If your site relies on a partner plugin like this, and that plugin becomes buggy or abandoned, I will adopt it or integrate it to keep your site running.
+If your site relies on a partner plugin like this, and that plugin becomes buggy or abandoned, I will adopt or fork it to keep your site running.

 [Contact me](http://www.wpmission.com/contact) to recommend another method or plugin.